robertdpowell/tweetsinwelsh/_posts/2018-01-15-Devops-etc-is-born.md

 <hr class="separator" >

+Simon Sinek encourages us to ['Start with why''](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en) and so here are the reasons why I started this blog.

 ##### Brushing up my dev skills
 I work in software delivery.
 When you are surrounded by technology and technologists every day, it's important to have a solid understanding and appreciation of the development process, the tools involved and the languages and frameworks used.
 With that said, It's been a while since I last coded anything useful myself - a hotel booking app built in java for my MSc Computer Science project 8 years ago.
 I've spent the intervening period working as a BA/Scrum Master/Product Owner/PM/Manager- always working closely with developers but not developing myself.